St. Anthony Falls Historic District

 The following are all the contributing resources to the Saint Anthony Falls Historic District in Minneapolis, Minnesota, United States.
-The District is on the National Register of Historic Places, thus these properties are on the NRHP.
+The District is listed on the National Register of Historic Places, thus these properties are on the NRHP.
 The "period of significance" of the District was 1858–1941.
 The district's archaeological record is considered to be one of the most-endangered historic sites in Minnesota.

 The Historic District

-The City Beautiful idea of progress was to replace old buildings with grander new buildings (like the Minneapolis Post Office and Pillsbury Library).
+The City Beautiful idea of progress was to replace old buildings with grander new buildings (like the Minneapolis Post Office, the Great Northern Railroad Depot (1912-1978) and the Pillsbury Library).
 The Gateway clearance in downtown Minneapolis tore down the now revered Metropolitan Building in 1961.
 That raised thoughts of historic preservation (thoughts that didn't include the industrial falls area).

-By then on the west bank most the flour mills had been torn down, with gravel storage on many of the sites.
+By then on the west bank most of the flour mills had been torn down, with gravel storage on many of the sites.
 Waterpower use ended 1960.
 A few mills operated into the 1960s, with the end of milling, at the Washburn A mill about 1965.
 In 1969 four of the former flour mills remained standing.
 For all the historic buildings, use became abandonment, warehousing, light industry, or in one case animal rendering.
 Second St. had railroad tracks.

 On the east bank the mighty Pillsbury A mill ended waterpower use 1955, had limited specialty flour milling after 1975, and ended milling in 2003.
 Three of the four Main Street historic buildings went from commercial to industrial to empty or storage.

 The National Historic Preservation Act of 1966 promoted historic preservation and created the National Register of Historic Places.
 Minneapolis created the St. Anthony Falls Historic District, and it was added to the NRHP in 1971.
 The original filing included 21 existing structures.
 Minneapolis had decided the riverfront and its history was an amenity that could attract people.